Woolly-at-EBI/BlueCloudMetadataEnhancement/README.md

-# README for the BlueCloud Metatadata Enhancement Project
+# README for the BlueCloud Metadata Enhancement Project

 The main purpose of this is to add useful contextual sample metadata for ENA samples at EMBL-EBI.
 This is  additional sample metadata to that which the submitter provided.